-I had a spaghetti squash in my pantry just itching to get used.
-As soon as I glanced at it, I knew a scampi was coming.
 Outside of the shrimp, the key ingredient that makes this recipe in my opinion is the ghee.
 I hate butter but I love ghee.
+A traditional scampi recipe usually uses a large amount of both butter and oil.
+Too much in my opinion.
 I find that you don’t need to use nearly as much ghee as you would butter when replacing it in a recipe.
-For example a traditional scampi recipe usually uses a combo of butter and oil.
-Too much butter in my opinion.
-This version only uses 2-3 tablespoons of ghee.
-I use 2 tbsp but if you like your scampi more buttery then use 3 tablespoons.
-If you have a different opinion after making this, I would love to hear your thoughts below in the comments.
+This scampi only uses 2-3 tablespoons of ghee.
+I use 2 tbsp but if you like your scampi more buttery then by all means use 3 tablespoons…or more!

 - 2-3 tbsp ghee